-Established at the end of the 16th century, Jojakko-ji is Nichiren temple situated on the side of Mount Kokura-san in Arashiyama, on Kyoto's western edge.
+Established at the end of the 16th century, Jojakkoji is a Nichiren temple situated on the side of Mt.
+Kokura, on Kyoto's western edge.
 The temple is famous for its autumn leaves.

-The temple is a twenty minute walk from Keifuku Arashiyama Station, thirty-five minutes from Hankyu Arashiyama Station, or fifteen minutes from JR Saga-Arashiyama Station.
+The temple is a 20-minute walk from Keifuku Arashiyama Station, 35 minutes from Hankyu Arashiyama Station, or 15 minutes from JR Saga-Arashiyama Station.

-The steep stairway upwards from the thatched Nio-mon (a gate with Buddhist statues standing at either side) leads to the main hall, which enshrines a Buddhist image, the Myoken-do.
-The Taho-to pagoda also contains a number of beautiful Buddhist images.
+The steep stairway upwards from the thatched Niomon (a gate with Buddhist statues standing at either side) leads to the temple's main hall, which enshrines a Buddhist image and the Myokendo.
+The Tahoto pagoda also contains a number of beautiful Buddhist images.
 Both buildings face the mountains and make the most of the surrounding scenery.